About Us

 Organic Integrity

-The consumers of organic products feel strongly about the use of pesticides and often pay a premium for food products that have been grown with more sustainable practices.
+Company principle L. Ernest Otter, III is author of this new book which examines his 40 years of experience in pest management and food safety.
+The Organic Certification process requires additional requirements which must be considered in a food safety plan.
+The consumers of organic products feel strongly about the use of pesticides and often pay a premium for food products that have been grown with more sustainable practices which limit pesticide use.
 Farmers establish the organic integrity of the food they grow, food handlers, processors and distributors must maintain that organic integrity.
 EcoPest is a founding members of the organic community, we have the expertise to develop the practices and procedures that protect the organic integrity of those products.

 Service